MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 This feature aims to raise the security bar against V8-related exploits and neutralize them.
 Effective neutralization is achieved by running JIT-less engines and enabling additional guards for the browser.

-## About this security feature
+## About “Enhance your Security on the Web”

-The core of this feature starts by disabling the just-in-time (JIT) compiler in V8, to protect your browser with a series of protective guards.
+his feature aims to raise the security bar against V8-related exploits and neutralize them.
+Effective neutralization is achieved by disabling just-in-time (JIT) JavaScript compilation and enabling  advanced security guard rails included in the Windows operating system.
 These protections include Control-flow Enforcement Technology (CET), Arbitrary Code Guard (ACG), and Control Flow Guard (CFG) for the rendering process.
-Additionally, running JIT-less V8 will block writing to executable memory, which reduces the attack surface of the application for exploits.
+Together, these changes make more difficult than ever before for a malicious site to write to executable memory and attack an end user.

 You can learn more about the experimentation results from the Microsoft Edge Security team’s [blog post published back in August 2021](https://microsoftedge.github.io/edgevr/posts/Super-Duper-Secure-Mode).